yamahagi/neat-backprop/README.md

 python main.py
 ```

-If you want to change the target dataset, set the 'choice' to 0~3.
+If you want to change hyper parameters, change the number in settings.py
-# neat-backprop
+The resulting networks and plotted images are in results directory.